christianspybrook/article_recommender/README.md

 Stage 1 - Data Sourcing and Text Extraction
 -------------------------------------------

-The data was originally downloaded from Google Storage buckets as full PDFs of the articles.
+The data were originally downloaded from Google Storage buckets as full PDFs of the articles.
 Raw text was then extracted from each PDF, using code that was sourced and adapted from a public repository.

 Here you can find the source project whose modules were modified to perform these tasks: